Professor Emeritus

 Ph.D., University of Wisconsin, Madison

-I left NEC to start PRM, a Systems Integration firm that developed, implemented, and maintained Distance Learning and Video Arraignment systems.
-PRM provided me an opportunity to practice my entrepreneurial skills in a real-world and high-intensity environment that was both great fun and great agony.
-I learned as much from my mistakes as my successes and left PRM to serve as President of Sat Networks International (SNI), another systems integration firm that was developing and implementing leap-frog technologies and applications in Mexico and Latin America.
-SNI implemented several major projects, including the first provision of advanced telephone and data services to many rural communes ("ejidos") in Mexico and the delivery of Internet services to several Mexican colleges and universities using satellite technology.
-In addition to using US based technologies we also developed a Network Operations Center in Mexico City that constituted another quantum learning experience.
+After his work at NEC, he began working at PRM, a Systems Integration firm that developed, implemented and maintained Distance Learning and Video Arraignment systems.
+PRM provided the knowledge to serve as President of Sat Networks International (SNI), another systems integration firm.
+At SNI, he developed and implemented leap-frog technologies and applications in Mexico and Latin America, implementing several projects, including the first provision of advanced telephone and data services to many rural communes ("ejidos") in Mexico and the delivery of Internet services to several Mexican colleges and universities using satellite technology.
+In addition to using US-based technologies, SNI also developed a Network Operations Center in Mexico City.

-I left SNI after being recruited by Southern California Edison to help prepare their major customer services organization for the impending deregulation of the California energy market.
-After learning the fundamentals of the energy business and working within the regulated business Edison International I was recruited by PacifiCorp to lead their deregulated sales organization in California.
-Sempra, the mother company of SDG&E and The Gas Company, subsequently recruited me from PacifiCorp to perform a turn-around of their Midwest natural gas operations that was headquartered in Louisville, KY.
-After that assignment I returned to California where I helped develop their national accounts program and served as a sales VP.
+After leaving SNI, he worked at Southern California Edison.
+He helped prepare customer service organizations for the impending deregulation of the California energy market.
+As he learned the fundamentals of the energy business and worked within the regulated business at Edison International he was eventually prepared to work for PacifiCorp.
+Recruited by PacifiCorp to lead the deregulated sales organization in California, he was later recruited by Sempra, the mother company of SDG&E and The Gas Company, to perform a turn-around of their Midwest natural gas operations, headquartered in Louisville, Kentucky.
+After that assignment, he returned to California, where he helped develop their national accounts program and served as a sales Vice President.

-While at Sempra I was recruited again (guess I can’t say no to a new challenge) by Science Applications International Corporation (SAIC) to lead their commercial energy business development.
-I made the decision after 9-11 to leave SAIC to teach full time at Whittier College.
-I continue to consult with utilities, regional government agencies and private corporations in the area of sustainable development with a focus on the nexus of energy efficiency and water conservation.
+During his time at Sempra, he was recruited once again by Science Applications International Corporation (SAIC) to lead the commercial energy business development.
+Leaving SAIC to teach full-time at Whittier College, he continues to consult with utilities, regional government agencies, and private corporations, focusing on sustainable development in the nexus of energy efficiency and water conservation.

-I co-authored a text and article on energy services outsourcing and am currently conducting field research on energy efficiency and water conservation.
-I am especially interested in the energy-water nexus as it relates to agriculture, both in rural and urban environments.
-While working in the corporate world I made time to teach undergraduate and graduate courses in IT, Telecommunications, International Business, Negotiation Skills, Chicano Bibliography, and Change Management at UCLA, University of Wisconsin, University of Arizona, and other colleges and universities.
-I have been at Whittier College for a little over a decade and plan on teaching for at least a few more years so that I can know and work with even more students from diverse ethnic and experiential backgrounds.
+Professor Daniel Durian has co-authored a text and article on energy services outsourcing.
+He conducted field research on energy efficiency and water conservation and is interested in the energy-water nexus as it relates to agriculture, both in rural and urban environments.
+Despite, working in the corporate world for many years, he also taught undergraduate and graduate courses in Information Technologies, Telecommunications, International Business, Negotiation Skills, Chicano Bibliography, and Change Management at UCLA, University of Wisconsin, University of Arizona, and other colleges and universities.
+He had worked at Whittier College for over a decade he enjoys meeting students from diverse ethnic and experiential backgrounds.